elastic/elasticsearch-rails/opensearch-model/README.md

 #### The `__elasticsearch__` Proxy

-The `Elasticsearch::Model` module contains a big amount of class and instance methods to provide all its functionality.
+The `OpenSearch::Model` module contains a big amount of class and instance methods to provide all its functionality.
 To prevent polluting your model namespace, this functionality is primarily available via the `__elasticsearch__` class and instance level proxy methods;
-see the `Elasticsearch::Model::Proxy` class documentation for technical information.
+see the `OpenSearch::Model::Proxy` class documentation for technical information.

 The module will include important methods, such as `search`, into the class or module only when they haven't been defined already.
 Following two calls are thus functionally equivalent: